DanBanazek/WritingSamples/README.md

 Welcome to my writing samples repository.

 ###MyECFMail AutoDownloadController API Reference
-In version 3 of MyECFMail, we gave users the options to create a Windows Task to run a daily mail download.
+In version 3 of MyECFMail, we gave users the option to create a Windows Task to run a daily mail download.
 The actual coding was split into three parts.
 A simple console app to run the task remotely, a Winforms dll with a GUI setup for MyECFMail users and a AutoDownloadControllers.dll that contains the classes and methods for creating and running the task.
 The MyECFMail AutoDownloadController API Reference is an reference guide I created to help myself and others who may need to edit or enhance the methods in the future.
 It was generated through SandCastle with a Visual Studio XML